NBA Betting Systems: Trending Basketball Picks, Odds to Consider on DraftKings Sportsbook

-Also, you’ll find the record on how my plays performed on Tuesday, as well as the systems on the whole.
+Also, you’ll find the record on how my plays have performed since Tuesday, as well as the systems on the whole.

 The new Systems tool in the DraftKings Sportsbooks’ Stats Hub highlights plays based on various factors that have been trending over the last seven days, last 30 days and the entire season.
 With this article, we’re going to look at some of the systems that have been trending over the past week with the intent of finding other games that could apply to those systems over the next week of games.